 9. Basis on which payments will be made

-Payments are made in accordance with the terms and conditions detailed in negotiated agreements or other Cabinet-approved mandates, and a special authority for advance payments to the Cumberland House Cree Nation and to the James Smith Cree Nation (including James Smith sector, the Chakastaypasin sector and the Peter Chapman sector) in relation to: i) Cumberland House / Peter Chapman Surrender of Indian Reserve 100A, ii) James Smith Treaty Land Entitlement, and iii) James Smith / Chakastaypasin Surrender of Indian Reserve 98 specific claims.
-Compensation payable pursuant to a settlement agreement and advance payment or an award established by the specific claims tribunal will be paid in one lump sum.
+Payments are made in accordance with the terms and conditions detailed in negotiated agreements or other Cabinet-approved mandates.
+Compensation payable pursuant to a settlement agreement or advance payment agreement, or an award established by the Specific Claims Tribunal will be paid in one lump sum.
 Only under special circumstances will payments be made in instalments and pursuant to the Specific Claims Tribunal Act or other Cabinet-approved mandates, the schedule of payments will be for a maximum of 5 years.

 10. Application requirements and assessment criteria